google/earthengine-catalog/catalog/COPERNICUS/COPERNICUS_S5P_description.md

 (which, due to half the earth being dark, contains data only for a single hemisphere).

-Because of noise on the data, negative vertical column values are often observed in particular over clean regions or for low SO2 emissions.
+Because of noise in the data, negative vertical column values are often observed in particular over clean regions or for low SO2 emissions.
 It is recommended not to filter these values except for outliers, i.e. for vertical columns lower than -0.001 mol/m^2.